Asepsis/pdf_to_csv_converter/README.md

 The main Branch will convert meldeergebnis from EasyWK to a CSV file.

-This is pretty specific and only works propably only with meldeergebnis from EasyWK.
+This is pretty specific and only works propably with meldeergebnis from EasyWK.

-## 👨‍💻 Compile
+## 👨‍💻 Compile 🦀
 To build the .exe just run the following command in the terminal:
 `cargo build --release`